FlavioGazzetta/ISSIE-ADNVANCED-VENDING-MACHINE/README.md

 Follow these steps to set up the project environment:

-1. Install the required digital design simulation software, if not already installed.
+1. Install the required digital design simulation software (ISSIE), if not already installed then follow this link: https://github.com/tomcl/issie/releases
 2. Load the project files into your software.
 3. Follow the software's instructions to simulate or deploy the vending machine logic onto a suitable FPGA or another digital platform.